supercam19/SMAPI-Profile-Manager/changlelog.md

 # SMAPI Profile Manager Changelog

 ## QOL Update [v1.2.3] (???)
+An update with a lot of small quality of life changes and fixes.
+The goal is to make the program work as you'd think it would.

 ### Changes
  - The profiles list can now be scrolled with the mouse wheel while hovering the profiles, instead of just the scrollbar